 - Starlink for RVs – Users on the move can enjoy connectivity for $150 per month (plus a one-time fee of $2,500 for in-motion hardware or $599 for portable hardware).

 With ISPs, internet costs vary significantly.
 Depending on where you live and the type of service you need, you could pay anywhere from $20 to $100 per month for a reliable connection.
 With that said, the average cost for high-speed internet in the US is around $58 per month, though installation fees, equipment rentals and add-on packages can add up and drive your bills higher.

 It’s difficult to say which provider wins this category.
 Most people will find that ISPs offer the most affordable option, but you get what you pay for.
 If you need mobility or connectivity in hard-to-reach places, satellite internet is worth the investment.

 Starlink vs ISP: Which is Best?

-For a best-of-both-worlds approach that combines the reliability and low-latency promise of ISP-based internet with the availability of satellite internet, try FUSION from IP Access International.
-FUSION uses a variety of satellite and cellular networks to give you a fast, reliable internet connection—no matter where you are.
+For those seeking a best-of-both-worlds approach that combines the reliability and low-latency promise of ISP-based internet with the global availability of satellite internet, SuperGIG™ from IP Access International is the ideal solution.
+SuperGIG™ utilizes a variety of satellite and cellular networks to provide you with a fast and reliable internet connection, no matter where you are.